Manpreet-Singh-MS/AutomationIsKey/README.md

 3. :smile: Done!

 # How it works
-It runs once a day around 12:00 (GMT), UTC +0.
-And it makes an empty commit to add contribution to your Github profile.
+It runs every 1 hour & makes an empty commit to add contribution to your Github profile.